chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_install_prerequisites_os_host_name_fqdn.rst

 	$ echo -e "`ip addr list eth0 |grep \"inet \" |cut -d' ' -f6|cut -d/ -f1`\t`hostname -s` `hostname`" | sudo tee -a /etc/hosts

-As mentioned before, the commands above are examples on how to make your FQDN properly set and resolvable, however you **should always** refer to the operating systems manual or local systems administrator for guidance.
+As mentioned before, the commands above are examples on how to make your FQDN properly set and resolvable, however you **should always** refer to the operating system's manual or local systems administrator for guidance.